 Geometrical shapes do have a corresponding effect on the human body’s own geometry.
 Thus rooms of different shapes generate different energetic environments that are capable of influencing the senses.

 Harmonizing form/shape and materialization to enhance the health and well-being of building users.
 There is a duality between shape and vibration.
 The way something vibrates is a reflection of the whole shape.
 The whole is more than the sum of its parts.
-For an example see the video about Cymatics.
 Just like sound can create order from chaos, so does architectural form create orderliness.
+For an example of how vibrations affect matter see the video about Cymatics.